 Pasture raised livestock and wild game contain higher levels of essential nutrients in comparison to their grain-fed counterparts.

 Liver is known to be one of the most concentrated sources of vitamin A. Vitamin A assists in digestion, keeps reproductive organs healthy, and is a powerful antioxidant.
 Liver is a also a great source of folic acid, B vitamins, iron, and copper.
-While liver is highly nutritious, its precious nutrients are very much affected by heat, so avoid cooking it or the nutritional benefit will be lost.
+While liver is highly nutritious, it has precious nutrients that are very much affected by heat.
+Therefore, avoid cooking it or the nutritional benefit will be lost.